 Holi, also known as "Festival of Colors”, is a spring festival celebrated all across the Indian subcontinent as well as in countries with large Indian people.
-Holi is celebrated with colours, water guns, and water-filled balloons used to play and colour each other.
+Holi is celebrated with colors, water guns, and water-filled balloons used to play and color each other.

 Buddha Jayanti is a special day for both Hindus and Buddhists of Nepal.
 On this day, people celebrate the life of Lord Buddha; his Birth, Enlightenment and Mahaparinirvana (Death).